Aseem Malhotra: Pioppi diet and low carb diet advocacy

 In 2017, Malhotra co-authored the low-carb book The Pioppi Diet, which provides a 21-day eating plan.
 Dietitians have described the Pioppi Diet as a low-carbohydrate fad diet.

-The book recommends the daily consumption of two to four table spoons of extra-virgin olive oil, a small handful of tree nuts, five to seven portions of fibrous vegetables and low sugar fruits and oily fish at least three times a week.
-It advises people to avoid all added sugars, fruit juice, honey, and syrups, refined carbohydrates, anything flour based (including all bread, pastries, cakes, biscuits, muesli bars, packaged noodles, pasta, couscous and rice and seed oils).
-Very dark chocolate, butter, coconut oil, cheese, yoghurt are allowed.
-The moderate consumption of alcohol is allowed but only within the limits set by the NHS and a maximum of 500g of red meat per week is recommended in line with the recommendations of the World Cancer Research Fund.
+The book recommends the daily consumption of two to four table spoons of extra-virgin olive oil, a small handful of tree nuts, five to seven portions of fibrous vegetables, and low sugar fruits and oily fish at least three times a week.
+It also advises people to avoid all added sugars, fruit juice, honey, syrups, refined carbohydrates, anything flour based (including all bread, pastries, cakes, biscuits, muesli bars, packaged noodles, pasta, couscous, and rice), and seed oils.
+Very dark chocolate, butter, coconut oil, cheese, and yoghurt are allowed.
+The moderate consumption of alcohol is allowed but only within the limits set by the NHS, and a maximum of 500g of red meat per week is recommended in line with the recommendations of the World Cancer Research Fund.
 It promotes a higher fat intake with fewer carbs than the NHS reference intakes.
 The diet is called Pioppi after the Italian village recognized as the home of the Mediterranean diet.
 The authors use the lifestyles of residents of the town to explain the principles of a healthier lifestyle and the book also explains how policy changes are needed to change the obesogenic environment.

 The Pioppi diet book has endorsements from then Member of Parliament (MP) Andy Burnham and Dame Sue Bailey, Chair of the Academy of Medical Royal Colleges.
 Keith Vaz, who was the chair of the all-party parliamentary group on diabetes, promoted it to fellow MPs and then MP and Labour Deputy Leader, Tom Watson.

 The British Nutrition Foundation's response to the Pioppi diet explained that there is no single definition of the Mediterranean diet.
-However they identified that the advice in the Pioppi diet to cut out starchy carbohydrates is not consistent with an actual Mediterranean diet which would include bread, pasta and rice.
-In addition, Mediterranean diets are normally low in saturated fat which is contrary to the advice in the book that people can eat as much saturated fat as they like.
+However, they identified that the advice in the Pioppi diet to cut out starchy carbohydrates is not consistent with an actual Mediterranean diet, which would include bread, pasta and rice.
+In addition, Mediterranean diets are normally low in saturated fat, which is contrary to the advice in the book that people can eat as much saturated fat as they like.
 Rosemary Stanton also says that in most traditional Mediterranean diets, bread would be a part of every meal.

 The Pioppi diet was listed as one of the "top 5 worst celeb diets to avoid in 2018" by the British Dietetic Association.
 According to the BDA and others, it is a new spin on a low-carb high-fat diet that "hijacked" the term Mediterranean diet (e.g. substituting cauliflower for rice or pizza base and cooking with coconut oil are not parts of the traditional diet of the villagers of Pioppi).